davide-leone/gas-sensor-drift/README.md

 2. **Prior Probability Shift:** Performance loss is amplified by severe fluctuations in class frequencies across batches (e.g., Gas 6 accounts for 2.2% of historical training data but jumps to >20% in later batches).
 3. **Adaptive Retraining:** Periodic retraining significantly mitigates temporal degradation across all architectures, narrowing the gap between simple linear models and complex non-linear classifiers.

+For a detailed theoretical analysis, detailed methodology, confusion matrix and images diagnoses, please refer to the complete report.

 ---

 ## Repository Structure